Using profiles with Compose

 profiles:

-# Only start backend and db
+- tools# Only start backend and db (no profiles involved)

 $ docker compose up -d